 - Wi-Fi is an enhancer that works alongside your home router and Internet provider to bring you reliable coverage.
 2014.

 - YouTube Ads.
-With TrueView ads, reach potential customers when they watch or search for videos on YouTube – and only pay when they show interest.
+Reach potential customers when they watch or search for videos on YouTube – and only pay when they show interest.

-- ZOO.
-Google’s elite business solutions unit, creating innovations for the tech giant's major clients think tank for brands and agencies.
-Their mission is to push the limits of creativity thanks to Google's platforms and technologies
+- Zoo.
+Google’s elite business solutions unit, creating innovations for the tech giant's major clients, 'think tank 'for brands and agencies.
+Its mission is to push the limits of creativity thanks to Google's platforms and technologies

 Video: An Inside Look - Working at Google